IBM/powerai-market-sentiment/README.md

 ## 2. Navigating the Nimbix UI

-The Nimbix UI has 2 main controls located at the top of the panel.
+The Nimbix UI has two main controls located at the top of the panel.

 ![](doc/source/images/nimbix-navigation.png)